Getting Started with NUnit

-What can be simpler than the command line?
 Starting from version 3, NUnit supports TeamCity out-of-the-box, which allows running tests from the command line, preserving the basic features TeamCity-NUnit integration.
-NUnit automatically detects if it is run by TeamCity, and if so, it switches to the integration mode.
+NUnit automatically detects if it is run by TeamCity and, if so, switches to the integration mode.

 In addition to auto-detection, the NUnit 3 console handles the special

 --teamcity argument, which also includes the integration with TeamCity.
-This argument can be used for the purposes of debugging, when you need to see which information NUnit sends to TeamCity: detailed test information, the order of tests, etc.
+This argument can be used for the purposes of debugging, when you need to see what information NUnit sends to TeamCity: detailed test information, the order of tests, and so on.

-As mentioned earlier, using the NUnit console from the command line is the simplest way to run tests.
-And even in this case TeamCity will provide the following basic features of integration:
+Using the NUnit console from the command line is the simplest way to run tests.
+TeamCity provides the following basic features of integration for the command line:

 reporting the test run information in Build Log while the tests are executing

 reporting the test results upon the tests finish

 all the TeamCity investigation features

 This is what the TeamCity build step to run tests from the command line looks like: